 The juries

-The Feature Films jury will be chaired by the director and screenwriter Thomas Cailley.
-The other members of the jury, as well as the Short Films jury, will be announced shortly.
+The Feature Film Jury will be chaired by director and screenwriter Thomas Cailley, and the Short Film Jury by director and screenwriter Iris Kaltenbäck.
+The other members of the juries will be announced shortly.

 Feature films